readium/architecture/other/lcp/README.md

 1/ Check if a passphrase hash has already been stored for the license.
 If yes, the app calls the r2-lcp-client library (C++) with the license key_check and the passphrase hash as parameters.
 The lib returns the passphrase hash, or an error if the passphrase is incorrect.

-2/ Check if one or more passphrase hash associated with licenses from the same provider have been stored.
-If yes, the app calls the r2-lcp-client library (C++) with the license key_check and the array of passphrase hash as parameters.
+2/ Check if one or more passphrase hash associated with licenses from the same user (by user id) have been stored.
+In case the user id has not been given in the license (it is highly recommended but not required), this optimization can't be done.
+If one or more values are found, the app calls the r2-lcp-client library (C++) with the license key_check and the array of passphrase hash as parameters.
 The lib returns the correct passphrase, if any, or an error if none is correct.

 3/ Display the hint and ask the passphrase to the user.
 The app the calls the r2-lcp-client library (C++) with the license key_check and the passphrase as parameters.
 Note that the hash algorithm may depend on the LCP profile used in the license; therefore the app lets the lib calculate this hash value.
 The lib returns the passphrase hash, or an error if the passphrase is incorrect.